Here's some simple puppy adoption tips pointers to help you find the right dog, one that naturally starts as a healthy, well-adjusted puppy.

 * Breeder should not allow their puppy to go to its new home until it is 8 weeks of age.
 This is so it starts to develop proper socialization with other dogs.

 * Breeder should give you information to help you raise your new puppy.

 * Though this is no guarantee a puppy will be free of the problem, its parents should have been tested for the genetic diseases common in the breed.
-You can find lists of these here.

 * Breeder should offer a money back health guarantee against the development of serious genetic disorders of at least a year.
 The more confident the breeder is, the longer the guarantee and the more confident you can be.

 * Puppy should be microchipped for you by the breeder.

 * Puppy should ideally be temperament tested as likely to be suitable for your family.